Leader-board/St-Andrews/Fall 2020/amhQA.md

 Some random Q/A from the Andrew Melville 2020-2021 Facebook chat that may be helpful for everyone.
 All rights reserved to the original contributors. **You should treat this as  helpful advice as there is no guarantee that these answers are accurate.** Answers below are generally unedited other than where required for grammar and such.
 If you need attribution let me know.
 Use CRTL+F to search.

+## Will people who live in 2 different households in Melville allowed to be in each others room?
+Eg if my friend lives in a different block and household, will they be able to hang out in my room with me or only members of the same household?

+No, to hang out with people from a different household, you have to be socially distant which is not possible in the bedrooms.

 ## Will friends that don't live in Melville be allowed to come into the building during the semester if they're wearing a mask, etc. or will this not be allowed?

 We're not 100% sure but they probably won't be allowed into the building.
 You can still meet outside though, so that's probably best